Joi Ito: Resignations

+As a result of the release of the Epstein files in January 2026, there was a disclosed exchange between Ito and Epstein, discussing a donation to MIT that was 'bounced'.

 Results of MIT investigation

-On January 10, 2020, MIT released results of its fact-finding on engagements with Jeffrey Epstein.
+The president of MIT—who had himself signed a letter of thanks to Epstein—requested an "immediate, thorough and independent" investigation into the "extremely serious" and "deeply disturbing allegations about the engagement between individuals at the Media Lab and Jeffrey Epstein".
+On January 10, 2020, MIT released results of its fact-finding.
+Bloomberg reported that president Reif said "senior members of his team 'knew in general terms about Epstein's history—that he had been convicted and had served a sentence and that Joi believed that he had stopped his criminal behavior.'"

 The investigation was conducted by Goodwin Procter LLP whose partners were retained to "conduct investigation into both Epstein's donations and Epstein's other interactions with MIT".

-The MIT Report found that "donations to MIT were driven either by former Media Lab Director Joi Ito or by Seth Lloyd, a professor of mechanical engineering and physics, not by MIT's central administration".
+The MIT report found that "donations to MIT were driven either by former Media Lab Director Joi Ito or by Seth Lloyd, a professor of mechanical engineering and physics, not by MIT's central administration".
 However, the report also states that certain members of MIT's Senior Team "were aware of, and approved, Epstein's donations to support Ito and the Media Lab".
 Furthermore, the report found that "contrary to certain media reports, neither Epstein nor his foundations was ever coded as 'disqualified' in MIT's donor systems.
 Further, the code 'disqualified' does not mean that a person or entity is 'blacklisted' or prohibited from donating to the institute.
 Rather, the term 'disqualified' is a database code for any donor who previously donated to MIT but presently is dormant or is no longer interested in giving to MIT."

 The report's executive summary ends with the finding that "since MIT had no policy or processes for handling controversial donors in place at the time, the decision to accept Epstein's post-conviction donations cannot be judged to be a policy violation.
 But it is clear that the decision was the result of collective and significant errors in judgment that resulted in serious damage to the MIT community."